 I mean here we are trying to convince complete strangers that we are capable of taking care of one of the most precious things in their lives; their child.
 So today, I thought we would see what ways we could build credibility for childcare providers.

-A child care provider is very often plagued with the reputation of merely being a glorified babysitter.
+A childcare provider is very often plagued with the reputation of merely being a glorified babysitter.
 What is most helpful in shedding this persona is conveying what makes us qualified as a professional caregiver.

 Strategies to Build Credibility for Childcare

-10 NO-FAIL strategies for building professional credibility as a child care provider:
+10 NO-FAIL strategies for building professional credibility as a childcare provider:

 - Personal experience – It may sound simplistic, but the first thing we need to do is to look at what we bring to the profession organically.
 What do I mean?
 Well if you are a mother (or father) you have qualities that come with the on the job training a parent gets.
 Now that doesn’t mean you know everything about parenting.
-What it does mean you can identify with new parents and the struggles they go through.
-So make a list and take stock of how and what you know about children. build credibility for childcare
+What it does mean is you can identify with new parents and the struggles they go through.
+So make a list and take stock of how much and what you know about children. build credibility for childcare

-- Associations – Just as any other profession has associations, so do child care providers.
-There are national as well as regional chapters of major child care provider associations that you should consider being a part of.
+- Associations – Just as any other profession has associations, so do childcare providers.
+There are national as well as regional chapters of major childcare provider associations that you should consider being a part of.
 Here are just a few:

 - NAEYC or National Association for the Education of Young Children is very well known.
 It is usually one of the first association’s child development students become affiliated with.

 - NAFCC or National Association for Family Child Care.
 This organization is specific to Family Child Care Providers and thus a very helpful affiliation.

 - Association for Early Learning Leaders – formerly known as the National Association of Child Care Professionals is directly involved in raising the standards of childcare programs.